chris-sanders/chris-sanders.github.io/_posts/2020-10-07-argo-in-argo.md

 # Wrapping up
 That's all there is to it Argo is ready to handle the rest of the applications.
 You can check out some of the other folders in the sample repository to see other apps I've installed in a lab environment while testing.
-No need to use helm anymore, just install the app from the apps folder, and argo will do the rest.
+No need to use helm anymore, just kubectl apply the app from the apps folder, and argo will do the rest.

 To get started, I typically install: